How can I access a data file in my package?¶

 scml.scml2020 to generate worlds with the same parameters as in the

-competition.
+competition for all tracks.
 Here is some example script to run

 1 such world using three built-in agents: